 Strolling through the night markets of Siem Reap in the evenings, and getting lost in the famous Russian market of Phnom Penh, I felt excited that there was an array of sweet treats and Cambodian snacks to try that were also vegan-friendly.

 One of the highlights of my trip was learning about the jungle food survival way of life.
-Spending a few nights in the jungle of the Mondulkiri province, I learned from a native how traditional hill tribes survive from rainforest resources (keep an eye out for my future blog post on the Mondulkiri Project to learn more about jungle life and the fantastic work Mr. Tree is doing to save Cambodia’s natural rainforest and the Elephants).
+Spending a few nights in the jungle of the Mondulkiri province, I learned from a native how traditional hill tribes survive from rainforest resources (check out the blog post on the Mondulkiri Project to learn more about jungle life and the fantastic charitable work Mr. Tree is doing to save Cambodia’s natural rainforest and the Elephants).
 Life seemed very simple, tough and back to basics.

 On a walk through the jungle, a hill tribesman pointed out several plants and was in disbelief that us Westerner’s had no idea how to identify a Taro leaf within the thickness of the rainforest.
 He reminded us that the leaf was obviously used to wrap rice for cooking, and the root for soups and broths.
 I was in awe at how resourceful these rainforest inhabitants are.